AninditaBasu/writing-technically/docs/source/courses-dita-authoring-maps.md

 ````

 You'd have noticed that the map contained only a pointer to the filename (`<topicref href="install_checker.dita"></topicref>`).
 How does the output contain a human-readable title (`Install the quality scripts`)?
 That's because, generally, all DITA processors will pick the topic title and show it on the ToC.
-The `<topicref>` tag cannot contain any text within itself.
+The `<topicref>` tag cannot contain any text within itself; it is only a reference or pointer to a file.

-The order of the `<topicref>` tags in the map, and their nesting, determines the order and hierarchy of the topics in the output.

 ## Recap